 Housing First is an innovative new philosophy on how to eliminate chronic homelessness in Canada.
-The program couples immediate access to housing, with the continued care of a support worker, who monitors the participant’s social progress and helps guide them to a better future.
+The program couples immediate access to housing, with the continued care of a support worker who monitors the participant’s social progress and helps guide them to a better future.

 Studies suggest that in BC, nearly half of foster youth will experience homelessness within three years of leaving care.
 With no support, the transition to self-sufficiency is exceedingly difficult, especially with rising levels of living and education costs.
 This is why over 40% of parented Canadian youth are opting to live at home until their mid to late 20s.
-Young people in from care, typically do not have this option.
+Young people in and from care typically do not have this option.

 Access to housing and the continued development of youth, through Aunt Leah’s The Link program, can change this outcome and give local foster youth a platform for longterm success.